jacindaeng/git_branch_practice/README.md

 These are a few of my favorite things:

 - Monsters Inc.
 - Raindrops on roses
-- Whiskers on cute animals
+- Whiskers on cute sea lions
 - Bright copper kettles
 - Warm woolen mittens
 - Not editing directly on GitHub